condor2/Opencart_23xx/README.md

 - Filter on Zone List - 4.0.0.0_b
 - Filter on Country List - 4.0.0.0_b
 - <a href="https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=18892">No FTP on Ocmod Installer</a>
+- Admin SEO URL like in Opencart 3.0.x.x

 ## Updates
 - Bootstrap 3.4.1